Welcome

 Germany and Burkina Faso: Bilateral relations

-The Federal Republic of Germany and Burkina Faso have maintained diplomatic relations since 1960.
-The frequency of bilateral visits between Germany and Burkina Faso has increased dramatically in recent years.
-The President of Burkina Faso travelled to Germany twice in 2019, while Federal Chancellor Merkel visited Burkina Faso in May 2019.
+The Federal Republic of Germany and Burkina Faso have maintained diplomatic relations since the latter gained independence in 1960.
+In 2019, the then President, Roch Marc Kaboré, travelled to Germany on two occasions, while Federal Chancellor Merkel visited Burkina Faso in May 2019.